teeaaspoon/CISC124Assignment5/README.md

 Assignment 5 Pizza Order System GUI for CISC 124

-use mvn exec:java -Dexec.mainClass="application.Main" to start
+use this command from terminal to start the project: mvn exec:java -Dexec.mainClass="application.Main"